A Parameter-Masked Mock Data Challenge for Beyond-Two-Point Galaxy Clustering Statistics: Author contributions

 \paragraph{Emulator}

 The \code{BACCO} hybrid emulator employed a suite of high-resolution simulations (first introduced in \citealt{Angulo_2021}) together with cosmology rescaling \citep{AnguloWhite2010} to densely sample a target cosmological parameter space.
 Then, we compute the Eulerian fields weighted by their corresponding Lagrangian bias fields.
 We estimate their power and cross-power spectra and, finally, we use this data to train a neural network.
-As a result, this provides accurate and extremely fast predictions of the 2-point statistics, which makes it possible to use our model in cosmological data analyses, as presented in \cite{PellejeroIbanez2023}.
+As a result, this provides accurate and extremely fast predictions of the 2-point statistics, which makes it possible to use our model in cosmological data analyses, as presented in \citet{PellejeroIbanez2023}.
 At this point, we further include two noise terms to account for shot-noise to the power spectrum in the form of ${\rm Noise}=1/\bar{n}(\epsilon_1+\epsilon_2k^2)$.
+Note that in \citet{PellejeroIbanez2023} we tested the need to include $\mu$-dependent stochastic terms, finding them not required for the range of scales explored in this analysis.
+This does not imply the term is absent, rather, it indicates that the velocity from halos in the simulation, combined with the FoG free parameters, accounts for this dependency.
+We further tested if the inclusion of a $k^2\mu^2$ dependency in the noise changed our results, finding a negligible impact.

+Another important aspect is how we address the binning discreteness effect caused by a finite fundamental $k$.
+To mitigate this effect, we apply a binning correction for each $k$ mode and each multipole.
+This is done by evaluating the theoretical power spectrum on the same mesh and using the resulting power spectrum divided by the non-binned one.